 A continuation of ART 300, emphasis in this course is on increased individual exploration of a single form-making process, glaze calculation and kiln firing.
 Prerequisite: ART 300.
-Material fee: \$75.
-May be repeated a maximum of three times for credit.

 ART 402.
-ADVANCED PROJECTS IN DRAWING AND PAINTING

-This continuation of ART 302 emphasizes increased individual exploration of the medium and the development of a focused body of work.
+ADVANCED PROJECTS IN DRAWING AND PAINTING 4 sh This continuation of ART 302 emphasizes increased individual exploration of the medium and the development of a focused body of work.
 Prerequisite: ART 302.
 Material fee: \$125.
-Offered fall.
-May be repeated a maximum of three times for credit.